Dipto-04/Algorithm-Lab-/BFS Problems/Bicoloring/README.md

-Bicoloring (BFS-Based) Problem Analysis
+🌟 Bicoloring (BFS) – Problem Analysis

-Problem Overview: Graph Bicoloring
+✅ Overview

-The objective of the graph bicoloring problem is to determine whether a given graph can be colored using exactly two colors (e.g., White and Black) such that no two adjacent vertices share the same color.
-In formal terms, we must verify whether the graph is bipartite.
+The Graph Bicoloring Problem determines whether a graph can be colored using two colors such that no two adjacent vertices share the same color.
+This is equivalent to checking whether the graph is bipartite.

-Core Concept: Bipartite Graph
+🔑 Key Concepts

-A graph is considered bipartite if its vertices can be partitioned into two disjoint sets (Set A and Set B) such that every edge connects a vertex in Set A to a vertex in Set B. This equivalently means the graph can be colored with two colors without any adjacent vertices having identical colors.
+A graph is bipartite if its vertices can be divided into two disjoint sets where all edges connect nodes from opposite sets.

-When Is Bicoloring Not Possible?

-A graph cannot be bicolored if and only if it contains an odd-length cycle.
+Bicoloring fails when the graph contains an odd-length cycle.
-Example: A triangle (cycle of length 3) is not bicolorable.
-Once two vertices are assigned opposite colors, the third vertex inevitably conflicts because it becomes adjacent to two vertices with different required colors.

-Solution Strategy: Breadth-First Search (BFS)

-BFS is an efficient method for checking whether the graph can be bicolored.
-During traversal, each vertex is assigned a color (0 or 1), and we verify that no adjacent vertices share the same color.
+BFS is an effective method for validating bipartite structure.

+🧭 When Bicoloring Fails

+Presence of any odd cycle (3-cycle, 5-cycle, etc.)

+Example: A triangle (3-cycle) cannot be colored using only two colors without conflict.

-Algorithm Steps
+🚀 BFS-Based Bicoloring Algorithm

-Initialization: Mark all vertices as Uncolored (value = -1).
+Initialize all vertices as Uncolored (-1).

-Start BFS: Assign color 0 to a starting vertex (e.g., vertex 0) and insert it into a queue.
+Select a starting vertex and color it 0.

-Traverse:

-Dequeue a vertex u.

-Determine the opposite color (1 - color[u]).
+Run BFS, assigning opposite colors (1 - color[u]) to adjacent vertices.

-For each neighbor v of u:

-If v is uncolored, assign the opposite color and enqueue it.

-If v already has the same color as u, a conflict is detected.
-This implies the presence of an odd cycle, and the graph is not bicolorable.

-Completion:
+If any adjacent vertices share the same color, report NOT bicolorable.

-If the BFS completes without conflicts, the graph is bicolorable.
+If BFS completes without conflict, the graph is Bicolorable (Bipartite).

-Pseudocode
+📘 Pseudocode

 FUNCTION isBicolorable(n, adjList):